 Violaine Mitchell works for the Bill & Melinda Gates Foundation, helping establish programs to combat vaccine preventable diseases in developing countries.
 Raised in Kenya and the US, she has degrees from Brown University and Harvard.
-She and Tom are partners in Small Farm Canada magazine.
+For many years, she and Tom were owners of Small Farm Canada magazine.

-In addition to editing Small Farm Canada, Tom is the author of numerous books and articles.
+Tom is the author of numerous books and articles, and was the founding editor of Small Farm Canada.
 Raised on Vancouver Island, he is a graduate of the University of Victoria.

 They have three girls: Mira, Lily and Laila.